+strategy guides investment decisions

+as investment

-strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+objectives and risk tolerance.

 The Investment Manager ensures that at least 90% of the portion of the Fund's Net Asset Value composed of investments in companies is rated against the sustainability criteria.
 As a result of the application of sustainability criteria, at least 20% of the Fund's potential investment universe is excluded from the selection of investments.